 We all make a difference to our tenants’ lives.
-Policy in Practice’s Benefit and Budgeting Calculator has helped us to cope more effectively with Covid-19 challenges
+Policy in Practice’s Better Off Calculator has helped us to cope more effectively with Covid-19 challenges

 The social return on investment assessment we made shows that if the monetary value that the added benefits received have on the local economy is included, the composite impact and added value created is £16.74 for every £1.00 invested in the service.

-“Having the Benefit and Budgeting Calculator has made a real difference to our Housing and Welfare Officer’s efficiency.
+“Having the Better Off Calculator has made a real difference to our Housing and Welfare Officer’s efficiency.
 It enables us to offer accurate advice and guidance to the tenants who are facing financial challenges.
 It has been an extremely valuable resource as we’ve embraced the challenges associated with Covid and the unforeseen circumstances our tenants faced at such difficult times in their lives.”